boogie-org/symbooglix/README.md

 These tests are easy to run from within monodevelop.

 However you can run these tests from the console on Linux.
-To do so run the following (replace ``Debug`` with another build configuration if you want to use that configuration's build instead).
+To do so you need to obtain the NUnit.Runners NuGet package and then use a shell script to run the tests.
+Replace ``<BUILD_TYPE>`` with the build type you wish to test.

 ```
-$ nunit-console4 src/BoogieTests/bin/Debug/BoogieTests.dll
+$ mono ./nuget.exe install -Version 2.6.4 NUnit.Runners
-$ nunit-console4 src/SymbooglixLibTests/bin/Debug/SymbooglixLibTests.dll
+$ utils/run-unit-tests.sh NUnit.Runners.2.6.4/tools/nunit-console.exe <BUILD_TYPE>
 ```

 Driver tests
 ============

-Install the lit and OutputCheck tools
+The Symbooglix driver is ``sbx.exe``.
+To test it install the lit and OutputCheck tools

 ```
 $ pip install lit